Turquoise Treasure: 1958 Packard 58L Sedan – Sold?

 The next time you’re at a show or meet with your knowledgeable collector car buddies, ask them what year the final production of Packard automobiles is.
 Chances are good you will get all sorts of different answers, few if any of which will be 1958.
 By that year, Packard’s offerings were nothing more than badge-engineered Studebakers.
 What is so ironic is that Packard bought Studebaker in 1954, and the latter’s undisclosed financial woes ended up taking down the former.

-By 1958, Packard offered only two car lines: the Packard Hawk and the 58L sedan, such as this Park Green Metallic example currently listed on Craigslist in Shalimar, Florida, which is said to be a low mileage survivor in need of some TLC after sitting for the past six months.
+By 1958, Packard offered only two car lines: the Packard Hawk and the 58L sedan, such as this Park Green Metallic example originally listed in September 2022 on Craigslist in Shalimar, Florida, which is said to be a low mileage survivor in need of some TLC after sitting for the past six months.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls above this guide’s #1 “Excellent” appraisal of $14,200.